Lyniat/dr-socket/README.md

 # About
-Currently only proof-of-concept but I plan to make this a useful thing 😉 You can help by joining the official [DragonRuby Discord](https://dragonruby.org/toolkit/game/chat).
+Currently only proof-of-concept but I plan to make this a useful thing 😉

+You can help by joining the official [DragonRuby Discord](https://dragonruby.org/toolkit/game/chat) and visit the *#oss-dr-socket* channel.

 # License
 - See [LICENSE](LICENSE)